snowch/hsm-guide/book.md

 - ```7B44AC1DDEE2A94B``` Local Master Key (see corresponding chapter) check value
 - ```0007-E000``` means the HSM firmware revision number

-Each command has its own response specification.
+Each command has its own response specification, see "Host command reference manual" for more details.

 #####  Connecting with a Java Client